PolyU-IOR/HOT/README.md

 ## Color Transfer
 The *ColorTransfer* folder contains a Jupyter notebook, `color_transfer.ipynb`, which provides a detailed walkthrough of performing **color transfer** using the **HOT Solver**.

 **Key Feature**: The color transfer process leverages a *non-uniform binning strategy* to optimize performance.
+Additionally, it utilizes the proposed **transport plan recovery algorithm** to reconstruct the transport plan from a reduced model.
 Refer to the notebook for a complete implementation and step-by-step guide.

 <img src="images/ct.jpg" alt="drawing">